pulumi/terraform-provider-aws/website/docs/r/route53_record.html.markdown

 * `name` - (Required) The name of the record.
 * `type` - (Required) The record type.
 Valid values are `A`, `AAAA`, `CAA`, `CNAME`, `MX`, `NAPTR`, `NS`, `PTR`, `SOA`, `SPF`, `SRV` and `TXT`.
 * `ttl` - (Required for non-alias records) The TTL of the record.
 * `records` - (Required for non-alias records) A string list of records.
-To specify a single record value longer than 255 characters such as a TXT record for DKIM, add `\"\"` inside the Terraform configuration string (e.g. `"first255characters\"\"morecharacters"`).
+To specify a single record value longer than 255 characters such as a TXT record for DKIM, add `\"\"` inside the configuration string (e.g. `"first255characters\"\"morecharacters"`).
 * `set_identifier` - (Optional) Unique identifier to differentiate records with routing policies from one another.
 Required if using `failover`, `geolocation`, `latency`, or `weighted` routing policies documented below.
 * `health_check_id` - (Optional) The health check the record should be associated with.
 * `alias` - (Optional) An alias block.
 Conflicts with `ttl` & `records`.